syncfusion-content/maui-docs/MAUI/PDF-Viewer/Sticky-Notes.md

 ## Sticky note annotation settings

 In the sticky note annotation mode, the annotation will be added with a default appearance.
 You can modify the annotation after it has been added to the pages.
-However, if you need to define the appearance before adding sticky note annotation on the document, you can change its default settings using the [SfPdfViewer.AnnotationSettings.StickyNote](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationSettings) For that, you need to obtain the default sticky note annotation settings.
+However, if you need to define the appearance before adding sticky note annotations to the document, you can change its default settings using the [SfPdfViewer.AnnotationSettings.StickyNote](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationSettings) For that, you need to obtain the default sticky note annotation settings.

-The following example explains how to obtain the default sticky note annotation settings and modify some of its properties.
+The following example explains how to obtain the default sticky note annotation settings and modify some of their properties.
 Similarly, you can modify all the other properties.

 {% tabs %}
 {% highlight C# %}